TKN: Transformer-based Keypoint Prediction Network For Real-time Video Prediction: Introduction

+Predicting the future has always been a coveted ability that allows users to be well prepared for upcoming events.
+With the advancement of artificial intelligence in the field of computer vision, the ability to predict the future is gradually becoming a reality.
+One of the most popular methods is video prediction, which predicts subsequent video frame sequences based on prior ones.
+It belongs to the time series prediction problem and was initially applied to the prediction of radar echo maps of precipitation \cite{shi2015convolutional} then to human activities \cite{wang2017predrnn,wang2018eidetic}.
+Current mainstream video prediction methods can be divided into two categories.
+The first is to improve the well-known recurrent neural network (RNN) to accurately capture the inter-frame pattern \cite{wang2018eidetic,wang2021predrnn,wang2017predrnn}.
+However, RNN-based methods often gradually lose the initial information during the sequential information transmission across the hidden layers, resulting in the so-called \emph{short memory} that negatively impacts the long sequence prediction accuracy \cite{zhao2020rnn}.
+The second category divides a video frame into a moving portion and a stationary portion and then predicts the two portions separately \cite{ying2018better,guen2020disentangling,minderer2019unsupervised,gao2021accurate}.
 Most existing works focus on improving accuracy by a few percentage points while ignoring the prediction speed, which is actually crucial for many real-time applications.
-For instance, in a speeding car, the driver can typically afford a reaction time to danger below 3 seconds \cite{mcgehee2000driver} otherwise would face a grave risk.
-Assume we want to predict the video frames for the next 3 seconds with a typical vehicular front camera rate of 60 frames per second (fps), the video prediction method has to reach at least 180~fps to finish the prediction within one second.
+For instance, in a speeding car, the driver can typically afford a reaction time to danger below 3 seconds~\cite{mcgehee2000driver} otherwise would face a grave risk.
+Assume we want to predict the video frames for the next 3 seconds with a typical vehicular front camera rate of 60 frames per second (fps), the video prediction method has to reach at least 180\~fps to finish the prediction within one second.
 However, existing methods can normally support a frame rate only up to 80 to 100 fps~\cite{guen2020disentangling,akan2021slamp,gao2021accurate}, which can barely help in reality.
 The reason is threefold: 1) existing methods extract complex features for the sake of higher accuracy, resulting in an excessive number of floating point operations\cite{wang2018eidetic,akan2021slamp,chen2020long}; 2) they waste considerable time on learning similar background information often shared by consecutive frames~\cite{schuldt2004recognizing,h36m_pami}; 3) they use a sequential prediction process where the next frame's input depends on the previous frame's output.
 Consequently, these methods are poor at processing efficiency and can not predict multiple frames in parallel.
 As such, we propose a Transformer-based Keypoint extraction neural Network (TKN), which is an unsupervised learning method consisting of a keypoint detector and predictor. \sysname\ can predict video frames by predicting only the keypoints.
 The keypoint detector extracts feature data for only a few tens of bytes and achieves temporal parallelism, hence greatly reducing the number of floating-point operations, the prediction time, and memory consumption.
 The predictor further accelerates the process by gathering global attention information in a parallel manner via a self-attention mechanism without disregarding past information.
 Our contributions are threefold as follows.